-What causes Autism?
+What Causes Autism?

-Autism is complex, and through much research we learned there is no one cause of autism.
-Over the past several years, scientists and researchers have identified a number of rare gene mutations, or changes rather that are associated with autism.
+Autism Spectrum Disorder (ASD) is complex, and through much research we learned there is no one cause of autism.
+Over the past several years, scientists and researchers have identified a number of rare gene mutations, (or rather changes) that are associated with autism.
 However, genetic changes happen on a consistent basis during the course of any persons life, and only a small number of these genetic changes have a sufficient amount of data to definitively say that this is the cause of autism alone.

 Is Autism Hereditary?

 Although a majority of autism cases appear to be caused by a combination of autism “risk genes” and environmental factors influencing early brain development, the clearest evidence we have available to date of factors that can cause autism actually occurs in events before and during birth.

 Some of these signs have indicated:

 - Advanced parental age at time of conception (both mom and dad)

 - Certain difficulties during childbirth (particularly those cases involving any kind of oxygen deprivation to the baby’s brain)

 A growing body of research suggests that a woman can minimize complications during pregnancy by taking prenatal vitamins containing folic acid and/or eating a diet rich in folic acid (at least 600 mcg a day) during the months before and after conception.
 It is important to keep in mind that these factors are not implying the cause autism alone, but rather a combination of genetic predisposition and those events before and during birth have suggested a modestly increased possibility.
 ASD is highly heritable.
 Genetic factors are the best studied indicator for ASD that have thus far been identified.

 There is No “Cure” For Autism